 Whether it’s the thrill of holding one of our rare birds of prey, watching world-class flying displays in one of our three display arenas, or simply meandering through our 22 acre grounds of woodland and wildflower meadow, we want to share with you our love of birds of prey and encourage you to join in our mission to conserve them.

-We care for more than 130 birds of prey from owls to eagles and during your visit, we’ll tell you more about each species and our efforts to protect them.
+We care for a wide range of species of birds of prey from owls to eagles and during your visit, we’ll tell you more about each species and our efforts to protect them.
 Our purpose-built National Bird of Prey Hospital™ is where sick, injured or orphaned raptors are cared for and where you can take a sneaky peek at some of our ongoing rehabilitation work.

-Our on-site British Conservation Discovery Centre is home to our Raptor Nest Box Project (RNBP), run by our Conservation Biologist Dr Matt Stevens, for Barn Owls, Tawny Owls, Little Owls and Kestrels.
+Our on-site Discovery Barn is home to our Raptor Nest Box Project (RNBP), run by our Conservation Biologist Dr Matt Stevens, for Barn Owls, Tawny Owls, Little Owls and Kestrels.
 As well as exploring the ecology of nest box use, this project aims to assess how the use of nest boxes impacts the populations of these species.

-There are special activities and events at the Trust throughout the year which include Owls by Moonlight evenings, Experience Days for all the family and Photographic Days which enable you to get closer to our birds in a more intimate setting.
+There are special activities and events at the Trust throughout the year which include events, Experience Days for all the family and Photographic Days which enable you to get closer to our birds in a more intimate setting.

 Feathers Restaurant is a spacious and contemporary space.
 It is fully licensed for alcohol and offers a range of catering options from snacks to meals, and has free Wi-Fi for visitors.
 The Trust Shop sells a range of gifts, souvenirs and branded merchandise.
 We can also provide a unique fully licensed and catered venue for civil weddings, parties, corporate events, meetings and private functions.